John Jackson (English boxer): Early life and early boxing career

-Beating Mendoza to become English Prizefighting Champion
+Beating Daniel Mendoza

-Jackson's previous experiences of watching champion Mendoza at close quarters will doubtless have proved useful to him in 1795 when he was matched against Mendoza for a sum of 200 guineas a side.
-The bout took place on Monday, April 15th, at Hornchurch, Essex, and was fought on a stage erected in a natural hollow capable of accommodating upwards of 3,000 spectators.
+Jackson's previous experiences of watching Mendoza at close quarters will doubtless have proved useful to him in 1795 when he was matched against Mendoza for a sum of 200 guineas a side.
+The bout took place on Monday 15 April at Hornchurch, Essex, and was fought on a stage erected in a natural hollow capable of accommodating upwards of 3,000 spectators.
 Jackson was five years younger than Mendoza, 4 in taller, and 3 st heavier (Mendoza would these days have been classified as only a middleweight).
 Mendoza, however, was an experienced campaigner who had previously beaten larger opponents, and it was only Jackson's third fight.
-In the run-up to the bout, opinion was split on who would be the more likely to win, with the betting circulating at around 5-4 in Mendoza's favour.
+In the run-up to the bout, opinion was split on who would be the more likely to win, with the betting circulating at around 5–4 in Mendoza's favour.